soltaniehha/honeycomb/README.md

 ## Simple Hexagonal

-The code can be found in the c++ folder!
+The code can be found in the c++, simpleHexagonal folder!

 Hofstadter's butterfly is calculated on a hexagonal lattice without considering any orbitals.